Dzogchen practices – Awakening rigpa

 Phowa

-is a Buddhist practice.
+Phowa is a Vajrayāna Buddhist meditation practice.
 It may be described as “the practice of conscious dying”, “transference of consciousness at the time of death”, “mindstream transference”, or “enlightenment without meditation”.

 Rainbow body

-In Dzogchen, (Tibetan: འཇའ་ལུས་, Wylie: ‘ja’ lus , Jalü or Jalus) is a level of realization.
+In Dzogchen, rainbow body (Tibetan: འཇའ་ལུས་, Wylie: ‘ja’ lus , Jalü or Jalus) is a level of realization.
 This may or may not be accompanied by the ‘rainbow body phenomenon’.
 The rainbow body phenomenon is a religious topic which has been treated fairly seriously for centuries, including in the modern era.
 Other Vajrayana teachings also mention rainbow body phenomena.

 Chöd, is a spiritual practice found primarily in the Nyingma and Kagyu schools of Tibetan Buddhism.
 Also known as “Cutting Through the Ego,”, the practices are based on the Prajñāpāramitā or “Perfection of Wisdom” sutras, which expound the “emptiness” concept of Buddhist philosophy.